-This showcase will present a new robust, yet comprehensive and comparable way to measure and quantify the benefits of investments in water stewardship.
-Panelists will share, through case study examples, how the proposed methodology can complement standards, help contribute to meeting targets under SDG6, and reinforce the global benchmark for responsible water management.
+This event will present a new, robust, comprehensive, and comparable way to measure and quantify the benefits of investments in water stewardship.
+Panelists will present case study examples that demonstrate how the proposed methodology can complement standards, help contribute to meeting targets under SDG6, and reinforce the global benchmark for responsible water management.
+Learn more.

 Where: NL 357

 WRI Staff: Tianyi Luo

 The evolution of water risk assessment